ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 After the partitioning is finished we know the following:

 -   The pivot is in its final position in the sorted array, so it will never have to be touched again.
--   The left part is not sorted, but all the elements in the left part should be somewhere in there.
+-   The left part is not sorted, but all the elements smaller than the pivot are present.
     This means that we can recursively sort the left part.
 -   The same for the right part.